groovy-tutorial/groovy-tutorial/manuscript/08/08_02_TheBasics.md

 This chapter will provide a whirlwind tour of the various object oriented programming concepts supported by Groovy.

 ## Classes
 Object-oriented programmers use *classes* to classify objects.
-As such, a class defines the fields (properties) and methods of an object.
+As such, a class defines the properties (fields)[^fieldprop] and methods of an object.

+[^fieldprop]: At this stage I'll use 'field' and 'property' interchageably - there is a difference but I'll discuss this soon.

 In Groovy the `class` keyword if used when declaring a new class: